yaili/podcasts/README.md

 - In the Dark
 - Inside Intercom Podcast
 - Keep It!
-- Let’s Make Mistakes
+- Let’s Make Mistakes [long pause]
 - The Longest Shortest Time
 - Microsoft Cloud Show
-- The Mind of a Murderer
+- The Mind of a Murderer [finished?]
 - Modern Love
 - Money Talking
 - More or Less: Behind the Stats
-- Mystery Show
+- Mystery Show [long pause]
 - The New Yorker: Politics and More
 - No, You Go
 - NPR Politics Podcast
 - On the Media
-- Parliament Explained
+- Parliament Explained [finished?]
 - Planet Money
 - Political Thinking with Nick Robinson
 - Presentable
-- Radical Candor
+- Radical Candor [finished?]
 - Radiolab
-- Radiolab Presents: More Perfect
+- Radiolab Presents: More Perfect [long pause]
 - Reply All
 - Rocketship.fm
 - Roderick on the Line